KyleKilbride/JavaScript-for-Beginners/JavaScript and Git/README.md

 Now open the code editor we downloaded earlier: VisualStudio Code and open the folder we just `pulled` from GitHub.

 Now you have just completed the first unit!
 Congratulations!
+We have covered code, code editors, the terminal, and GIT.
+Now this is the most basic intro into these technologies.
+We will go deeper into them later on in the course.

-You may move along!
+You may move along to the next unit!